ucl-casa-ce/Open-Gauges/Contributed/StepperGauge/readme.md

 </p>

 To ensure accuracy, this project uses a **two-step calibration process**:
 1. First, you run the **`DefineDistance.ino`** sketch to find the exact number of steps your gauge's needle needs to travel from zero to its maximum position.
+Start with small numbers and then build up as you see how far it moves - move it to the maximum extent of your dial (ie 60 mph).
 2. Second, you update the main **`StepperGauge.ino`** code with this number.

 ## Hardware Components